Faaahim15/Auto-Pause/README.md

 ## 📩 Questions?

-📩 DM me on [Instagram @faaahim15](https://www.instagram.com/faaahim15) or tag me in a reel 😎
+📩 DM me on Instagram → [@faaahim15](https://www.instagram.com/faaahim15) or tag me in a reel 😎
-📺 More cool stuff on my [YouTube → Fahim's Diary](https://www.youtube.com/@Fahim-zk)
+📺 More cool stuff on my YouTube → [Fahim's Diary](https://www.youtube.com/@Fahim-zk)

 ---